1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: Pandyas became strong patrons of Hindu temples and Bhakti movement.

-53. The Pandya king Nedunjeliyan performed:
+53. The Pandya king Nedunjeliyan performed ____________.

 A) Ashvamedha sacrifices